 Who are the neon maniacs?
 Why are they called that?
 Where do they come from?
 What is their motivation?
 Why do they have such a weird weakness?
 No one knows!
 Neon Maniac trading cards? wut?

 Not-so-great acting makes this one even better.
-A lot of the guys in my artillery battery would hang out many late Friday nights and watch this, along with Night of the Creeps in my room.
+A lot of the guys in my artillery battery would hang out many late Friday nights and watch this, along with Night of the Creeps.

 Another slow-burning horror movie.
 This is a ghost story and possession by said ghost.
 Sometimes it is unintentionally funny, sometimes it is legitimately scary.
 If that is not enough there is a 80s valley girl that is a medium.